 What Oregon Needs to Do To Protect Future Forests and Jobs

-- By limiting industrial logging in drinking watersheds, Oregonians around the state can ensure their watersheds provide low-cost, abundant clean water into the future.
+- By protecting forests in drinking watersheds, Oregonians around the state can ensure their watersheds provide low-cost, abundant clean water into the future.

-- Many cities around the state have proactively protected their watersheds from clearcut-plantation forestry; however, most rural communities in western Oregon remain vulnerable to water quantity and quality issues caused by industrial logging.
+- Many cities around the state have proactively protected their watersheds; however, most rural communities in western Oregon remain vulnerable to water quantity and quality issues caused by industrial clearcut logging and problems have arisen in Corbett, Rockaway Beach, Yachats, Oceanside, Nehalem, Arch Cape, Netarts, Coquille, Willamina, Yamhill, Dallas, and other towns in Oregon.

 - As climate change increases our water challenges, we must modernize Oregon’s forest practices to protect forests’ natural ability to store, filter, and gradually release water all year round

 - Ecological forestry holds great potential to revitalize rural economies while protecting water quality and safeguarding the other benefits that our forests provide.
-Ecological foresters recognize forests as ecosystems, not tree farms, and manage forests to balance a wide variety of benefits – such as watershed health, wood products, recreation, carbon storage, and wildlife habitat (Franklin, Johnson, and Johnson 2018).
+Ecological foresters recognize forests as systems that balance a wide variety of benefits – such as watershed health, wood products, recreation, carbon storage, and wildlife habitat (Franklin, Johnson, and Johnson 2018).

-- This approach is more labor-intensive than modern industrial logging, which actually translates into more jobs.
-For example, instead of one logger operating a feller-buncher to clearcut an entire stand of trees, ecological forestry relies on teams of trained foresters who make informed decisions about what is harvested and what is left standing.
+- This approach is more labor-intensive than modern industrial logging, and translates into more jobs.
+For example, instead of one logger operating a feller-buncher to clearcut an entire stand of trees, ecological forestry relies trained foresters who make informed decisions about what is harvested and what is left standing and people who plant, clear competing vegetation and are involved in the harvest.

 - Currently, the vast majority of Oregon’s waterways receive no buffer from logging – this includes streams and creeks that run year round!
 The rivers and streams that do receive buffers are still not adequately protected from logging impacts.